Electronic structure of the negatively-charged silicon-vacancy center in diamond: Polarization of photoluminescence

-The four-line fine structure of the ZPL has been established to arise from single zero-field splittings of the $E$ electronic levels (see figure \ref{shape_and_level_scheme}) \cite{clark1995silicon,goss1996twelve-line}.
-We observed that the ground and excited state splittings are the same for each of the single centers we studied and are 0.20\,meV and 1.05\,meV, respectively.
-This indicates that these splittings arise from intrinsic properties of SiV$^-$.
-Based upon our polarization measurements (see previous paragraph), in figure \ref{shape_and_level_scheme}(b) we assign the dipole selection rules of the fine structure transitions between the $E$ electronic levels.
-In agreement with Goss et al's assignment of a $^2E ^2E$ transition to the ZPL, the observed selection rules are consistent with a spin-orbit origin of the zero-field splittings.
-Within a $^2E$ level, the interaction of the electronic $S=1/2$ spin and orbital angular momentum about the $\langle111\rangle$ symmetry axis leads to a splitting between sub-levels where the angular momenta constructively and destructively combine.
-Importantly, the observed selection rules are inconsistent with a strain origin of the splittings.
-The negligible effects of strain is further supported by the observed homogeneity of splittings in our sample.
-Our observed selection rules are also inconsistent with the other two previously proposed origins of the fine structure: (1) the static Jahn-Teller effect \cite{goss1996twelve-line} and (2) inversion doubling at a site with $D_{3d}$ symmetry \cite{clark1995silicon}.
+Based upon our polarization measurements, in Figure \ref{shape_and_level_scheme}(a) we assign the dipole selection rules of the fine structure transitions between the $E$ electronic levels.
+The observed selection rules are consistent with a spin-orbit origin of the zero-field splittings.
+Within each $^2\!E$ level, the interaction of the electronic $S=1/2$ spin and orbital angular momentum about the $\langle111\rangle$ symmetry axis leads to a splitting between sub-levels where the angular momenta constructively and destructively combine.

+The fine structure polarization measurements are not able to distinguish between $C_{3v}$ and $D_{3d}$ site symmetries.
+The precise symmetry of the center may only be established through evidence for the absence ($C_{3v}$) or presence ($D_{3d}$) of inversion symmetry \cite{tinkham1964group}.
+However, \textit{ab initio} calculations have suggested the $D_{3d}$ symmetry for SiV$^-$ \cite{goss1996twelve-line}.
+This model places the Si atom in the middle of two adjacent vacancies, as illustrated in Figure \ref{shape_and_level_scheme}(b).

+Importantly, the observed selection rules are inconsistent with a strain origin of the splittings (as illustrated in Figure \ref{incorrect_fine_structure}).
+The negligible effect of strain is further supported by the observed homogeneity of splittings in our sample.
+Figure \ref{incorrect_fine_structure} also shows that our observed selection rules are inconsistent with the other two previously proposed origins of the fine structure: the static Jahn-Teller effect \cite{goss1996twelve-line}, and inversion doubling at a site with $D_{3d}$ symmetry \cite{clark1995silicon}.